Ion Storm: Deus Ex

 In late 1997, Warren Spector was asked to found the Austin branch of Ion Storm.
 By keeping well clear of the troubles at the Dallas office, Ion Storm's Austin branch was more successful.
 Deus Ex, a first-person stealth shooter drawing from a melange of conspiracy theories, released to critical and commercial success in June 2000.
 With the demise of Looking Glass Studios, Eidos Interactive secured the rights to the Thief franchise and together with Spector tried to relocate as many of the Looking Glass team to Austin as was possible.

 Anachronox

 Like Daikatana, Tom Hall's role-playing game Anachronox was moved over to the Quake II engine.
 These changes brought costly delays to an already beleaguered product line.
 Although Anachronox received critical acclaim for its vast storyline and characters, it, too, was commercially unsuccessful on its release in June 2001.

-Closure
+History and closure

 Romero and Hall left the company after producing Anachronox in July 2001.
-On July 17, 2001, four and a half years after the company's creation, Eidos Interactive closed the Dallas office.
-The Austin office remained open to produce Deus Ex: Invisible War and Thief: Deadly Shadows until Spector's departure to "pursue personal interests outside the company" in 2004.
+After the release of the game, Eidos Interactive closed the Dallas office, initially reported by Shacknews citing anonymous sources in May 2001.
+The Austin office continued to produce Deus Ex: Invisible War and Thief: Deadly Shadows until Spector's departure to "pursue personal interests outside the company" in 2004.
 A number of other senior staff also left at about the same time.
-After finishing their 6 game contract, on February 9, 2005, Eidos announced that the Austin office would also close, meaning the end of Ion Storm as a company.
+On February 9, 2005, Eidos announced the closure of Ion Storm's Austin office.